What is the Student Council

 Each Year Group Council meets once a month and the whole Student Council may meet at other times during the year.

 Being a member of the Student Council will help you to build confidence speaking in public, debate issues which matter to you and your class mates and help contribute to school life.

 How does it work?

-Council representatives discuss issues of concern to pupils during form class time and the class representative forwards these to the Chair for inclusion in the group’s monthly agenda.
+Council representatives discuss issues of concern to pupils during form class time and class representatives forward these to the Chair for inclusion on the group’s monthly agenda.

 At the Student Council meetings, all class representatives are encouraged to share their opinions and report back to each form class.

 Limavady Grammar School’s Student Council aims to give all pupils in the school a ‘voice’ and to encourage a spirit of collaboration, responsibility and participation.

 We strive to promote positive and respectful relationships between pupils and pupils and pupils and staff.

 All pupils in Limavady Grammar School are motivated to participate in a democratic, civic and responsible manner.